Training

 Post-licence training plays a key role in improving road safety, particularly for people who are upgrading to a more powerful motorbike, who are returning to riding after an extended period of time or for those who want to improve their riding skills and perception abilities.
 For many years, ACEM members have been offering high quality, tailored voluntary training options across the EU.

-Launched in 2016, the European Motorcycle Training Quality Label has certified 35 motorcycle training programmes in Austria, Belgium, Cyprus, France, Germany, Greece, Italy, the Netherlands, Portugal, Spain and Sweden.
+Launched in 2016, the European Motorcycle Training Quality Label has certified 36 motorcycle training programmes in Austria, Belgium, France, Cyprus, Germany, Greece, Italy, the Netherlands, Portugal, Spain and Sweden

 The European Motorcycle Training Quality Label